SmartTokenLabs/TokenScript/doc/design_paper.md

 In the 1% property token example, the involved attestations are:

-- by identity authority and title deeds office, to attest the issuer's ownership of the property.
+- The Identity authority and title deeds office attest the issuer's ownership of the property.
-- by collateralization authority[^set-operation] to prevent double collateralization
+- A collateralization authority[^set-operation] prevents double collateralization
-- by buyers, for providing identity or capacity to invest in this type of asset
+- The buyers provide their identity or capacity to invest in this type of asset

 [^set-operation]: Eventually, this could be a cryptographic set operation, but even if that happens, the metadata directing the context (user-agent) to perform the computation still needs to be described in Tokenscript.